-Federal law allows any taxpayer who owned a home as the tax-payer's principal residence for a total of at least 2 out of the last 5 years, to exclude all gain on its sale up to the limits stated below.
-This exclusion is also available to a couple if at least one of them owned the home and it was the principal residence of both.
-This exclusion can be used as often as once every 2 years.
-The maximum gain excludable per sale is \$250,000 for one owner, or \$500,000 for a couple filing a joint return.
-For information on this, read IRS Publication 523 (available in print at some IRS offices, or on the Internet at www.irs.gov/publications) or call the IRS at (800) 829-1040.
+Federal law allows any taxpayer who owned a home as the taxpayer's principal residence for a total of at least 2 out of the last 5 years to exclude from federally taxable income all gain on its sale up to the limits stated below.
+The exclusion is available to a couple if at least one of them owned the home and it was the principal residence of both.13 The exclusion can be used as often as once every 2 years.14 The maximum gain excludable per sale is \$250,000 for one owner, or \$500,000 for a couple filing a joint return.15 For details, see IRS Publication 523 (available in print at some IRS offices, or at www.irs.gov/publications); or call the IRS at (800) 829-1040.

-Automobile registration fee reduction (65)
+Automobile registration fee reduction and free transit rides (65)